KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/1D-Consolidation_all_stages/README.md

 # 1D Consolidation

-This tests verifies that in a column of triangular plane strain elements, consolidation follows the solution given by Terzaghi in 1923.
+This test verifies that in a column of triangular plane strain elements, consolidation follows the solution given by Terzaghi in 1923.

 ## Setup

-This test consists of 78 6-noded elements (using the SmallStrainUPwDiffOrderElement2D6N class) of b x h = 0.1 x 1.0 meter.
-A schematic representation can be found in the figure below:
+This test consists of 78 6-noded elements (using the SmallStrainUPwDiffOrderElement2D6N class) of $b x h = 0.1 x 1.0 \mathrm{[m]}$.
+A
+schematic representation can be found in the figure below:

 ![MeshStructure](MeshStructure.svg)